 Training indoors offers tons of benefits in comparison to riding outside.
 It’s convenient, easily accessible, and isn’t affected by the weather.
 Perhaps the biggest advantage to indoor training is the sheer efficiency.
 Training indoors means that you can precisely hit your power targets without wasting time waiting on traffic.

-For many beginners, one of the most significant differences to training indoors is constant pedaling.
+For many beginners, one of the most significant differences to indoor cycling workouts is constant pedaling.
 Typically, riding outdoors offers numerous small breaks from pedaling, but the pedals are always turning on the trainer.
 This can be a challenge to many beginners.
 Don’t worry!
 Soon, constant pedaling will be a strength that transfers to performance outside.

 Indoor Trainer Setup